emnify/product-docs/docs/quickstart/troubleshooting.md

 The reasoning should indicate the resolution to the problem.

 If there is no location update event:

 - Ensure the device is powered on and searches for a network
 - Ensure that the device is in reception of any supported network

 ## The device shows attached but doesn't transmit data

-- Verify that the APN is correctly set to *em* or use *emnify* instead since some devices don't support two-digit APNs.
+- Verify that the APN is correctly set to _em_ or use _emnify_ instead since some devices don't support two-digit APNs.
-You can find guides for various devices in [Getting the first device online](#getting-the-first-device-online).
+You can find guides for various devices in [Get the device online](/apn-configuration).
 - Ensure that you activate data access and the radio types (that is, 2G, 3G, 4G) if you change policy settings.
 - Make sure mobile data is enabled and that international roaming is allowed.
 - Click **Details**, then navigate to the **Events** tab.